Akutapi/StorjToolsService/README.md

 The service uses a `config.yaml` file for its configuration.
 Below is an example of the configuration file:

 - `Max Log Size In GB`: The maximum size of the log file in gigabytes before reduction is triggered.
+(Default: 5 Gb)
 - `Reduce Log Size In GB`: The size to which the log file will be reduced.
+(Default: 0.5 Gb)
 - `Reduce Log Time In Hours`: The interval in hours at which the log reduction process will be executed.
+(Default: 24H)
+- `Check StrojNodes Time In Hours`: The interval in hours at which the status of all StrojNodes will be checked.
+This process verifies whether the nodes are running and active.
+(Default: 1H)
+                                   (The methods for reporting the status of nodes have not been implemented yet.)
+- `Check StrojNode Update Time In Hours`: The interval in hours at which the update status of StrojNodes will be checked.
+This process verifies that the nodes are updated to the latest version.
+(Default: 12H)

 ## License